IndrajeetPatil/IndrajeetPatil/README.md

 decision-making.
 For more, see:
 <https://sites.google.com/site/indrajeetspatilmorality/>

 In addition to my academic research, I am also passionate about **open source software development**.
-I especially love working on developing tools that make data visualization and statistical analysis more fun. 🙌
+I especially love developing tools that make data visualization and statistical analysis more fun. 🙌

 ## As a solo developer